FeedyFatClouds/gitdemo/README.md

 * change file
 * add file to staging
 * commit file with a message
-* push file to github
+* push file to github.
 * my first commit.